ulfschneider/ulf.website/content/posts/2025-06-09-paderborn-zingst.md

 ### Route

 - The routes for each day, downloaded to the Garmin Edge bike computer
-- I did bookings for the first two nights in advance and the booking for the the third night during the ride via booking.com.
+- I did bookings for the first two nights in advance and the booking for the third night during the ride via booking.com.

 ### Packing system